Dhanush17raj/WhatsApp-Bot/README.md

 From the above images it is very clear that the bot is having a memory element.

-Using Twilio and NGROK we can implement the chatbot
+Using Flask,Twilio and NGROK we can implement the chatbot.
+## Working
+Twilio will receive queries from the chat and it will sent it to the local flask application through NGROK.
+Using OPEN-AI API the response for the query will be generated and sent back to the user